ultrabis/libclassic/README.md

 q. why is the bundle so large?

 a. it includes everything (databases, icons, etc). there are plans to create new release bundle types.

+q. when will it support my class / spec?

+a. i dunno. fire mage is on the way.

+### credits

+beefbroccoli, keftenk, balor